Frequently Asked Questions

 2. High-level snapshot – you compare state/territory responses with the national response under the ‘Dashboard’ tab

 3. Create your own report – you can create your own tailored report by using the advanced filters and/or comparison tool - by click on the ‘Create your own report’ tab.
-You can view your tailored report onscreen or have it emailed to you as a PDF document.
+You can view your tailored report onscreen or have it emailed to you as a PDF or Excel file.

 All survey results are published in a de-identified and aggregate format.
 Consistent with our commitment, we have prioritised confidentiality so results are only published when there were 10 or more responses.